 - Substance use disorders: Over 20 percent of individuals diagnosed with a mood disorder also abuse or are dependent on some sort of drug.
 Similarly, about 40 percent of people with a diagnosed addiction also have a mood disorder.

-- Eating disorders: Almost 50 percent of those dealing with an eating disorder meet criteria for depression
+- Eating disorders: Almost 50 percent of those dealing with an eating disorder meet the criteria for depression.

 Hired Power provides opportunities for individuals to thrive in spite of depression or other mood disorders.
 We provided many services including safe passage transport and case management among others.
 Contact us to find out how we can help you.